 We have focused, and intend to continue to focus, significant resources on the development and enhancement of our electronic commerce properties.
 These properties, such as Yahoo!
 Shopping, link users with a network of retailers with which we have relationships.
-However, we merely provide a means through, which our users can access the sellers of the products such users may wish to purchase and do not establish a direct billing relationships with our users as a result of any such purchase.
+However, we merely provide a means through which our users can access the sellers of the products such users may wish to purchase and do not establish a direct billing relationship with our users as a result of any such purchase.
 In addition, a large number of our users currently utilize our online shopping services simply to gather information for future offline purchases.
-We will need to effectively induce information gatheres to make purchases in order for our electronic commerce properties to be successful.
-The revenue that we derive from our electronic commerces is typically in the form of a commission paid by the retailer from whom our user purchased a product.
-If the user had a favorable buying experience with a particular retailer, the user may subsequently contact that retailer directly rate that not direct on service.
-If our users purchase on shopping, including merchants with which we have relationships, may be able to provide a more convenient and comprehensive online shopping experience due to their singular focus on electronic commerce.
+We will need to effectively induce information gatherers to make purchases in order for our electronic commerce properties to be successful.
+The revenue that we derive from our electronic commerce services is typically in the form of a bounty or a commission paid by the retailer from whom our user purchased a product.
+If the user had a favorable buying experience with a particular retailer, the user may subsequently contact that retailer directly rather than through our service.
+If our users bypass our electronic commerce properties, such as Yahoo!
+Shopping, and contact retailers directly, we will not receive any revenue for purchases made through such direct contact.
+Competing providers of online shopping, including merchants with which we have relationships, may be able to provide a more convenient and comprehensive online shopping experience due to their singular focus on electronic commerce.
 As a result, we may have difficulty competing with those merchants for users of electronic commerce services.
 The inability of our electronic commerce properties to generate significant revenues could have a material adverse effect on our business.